Public Service Professorship Request for Proposals

 - Letter(s) of support from community partner representatives demonstrating project need and potential impact.

-When you are ready to apply for the Bennion Center Public Service Professorship, assemble all materials into a single pdf file and email them to Andi Witczak by February 8th, 2021.
+When you are ready to apply for the Bennion Center Public Service Professorship, assemble all materials into a single pdf file and email them to Amy Sibul by January 31st, 2022.